 Shop Revenue

-There was a 2% increase in the charity shop revenue in the year in comparison to 2017.
-A new lease for a second shop was acquired in 2018 and opened in 2019.
+There was a 50% increase in the charity shop revenue in the year in comparison to 2018.
+This is mainly due to a new lease for our second shop which was opened in 2019.

 Other Income Research Grants